vanesa/kid-o/README.md

 In order to limit the use of data, I want to include a Lazy Load to only preview a certain amount of children's profiles at a time.

 ##### Alerts for upcoming appointments/due updates
-I plan to use the Twilio API to send a text message to the aid workers when a doctors appointment for a child is coming up or a home visit is due.
-I also want the aid workers to receive an email when a child's profile has not been updated for a specific amount of months.
+I plan to use the Twilio API to send a text message/email to the aid workers when a child's profile has not been updated for a specific amount of months.

 ##### Additional security
 To prevent brute-force hacking attempts, I will add an increasing time delay after multiple failed login attempts.